xpack/arm-linux-files/HOW-TO-BUILD.md

 	- Select your time zone: Eastern <--- you may enter your location
 - Partition disk
 	- Partitioning method: Guided - use entire disk
-	- Select disk to partition: Virtual disk 1 (vds) - 34.4 GB Virtio Block Device
+	- Select disk to partition: Virtual disk 1 (vda) - 34.4 GB Virtio Block Device
 	- The following partitions are going to be formatted:
-		- partition #1 of Virtual disk 1 (vda) as ext4
+		- partition #1 of Virtual disk 1 (vda) as ESP
 		- partition #2 of Virtual disk 1 (vda) as ext4
 	- Note: old Ubuntu 16 will list three partitions:
 		- partition #1 of Virtual disk 1 (vda) as ext2